OpenRailAssociation/osrd/README.md

 Learn more about the project on [osrd.fr](https://osrd.fr/en/).

-## WARNING
+## ⚠️ Development status

-OSRD it not yet production ready.
+OSRD is still in active development.
-User and programming interfaces can and will change (now is the time to make suggestions!).
+User and programming interfaces are not entirely stable and are still occasionally modified.
-Important features are missing.
-Documentation is sparse.
-Please don't rely on OSRD unless you are prepared to deal with frequent changes.
+If you rely on OSRD, be prepared to deal with regular changes.

 ## Getting Started